Toddlers have absolutely no fear at all!

 - Store knives and sharp objects too high for your toddler to reach.

-Sharp objects include knives, scissors, meat skewers, peelers, meat thermometers, and many other things.
-Take some time to go through each drawer that your toddler can reach and move everything sharp up high.
+Sharp objects include knives, scissors, meat skewers, peelers, meat thermometers, etc. Take some time to go through each drawer that your toddler can reach and move everything sharp up high.

 When I enter a room, I begin by scanning it for potential dangers.
-I even do it in other people’s homes, whether they have kids or not!
+I even do it in other people’s homes, whether they have kids!

 One of the most easily missed dangers is sharp edges on furniture.
-You know toddlers, they are not very steady on their feet, and they have absolutely no spatial awareness!
-It would be best to prepare for it by protecting each corner to ensure that any bumps are not as bad as they can be.
+You know toddlers are not very steady on their feet, and they have absolutely no spatial awareness!
+So it would be best to prepare for it by protecting each corner to ensure that any bumps are not as bad as possible.

 Take some time to consider this: Your toddler begins to sleepwalk, which brings with it a whole world of potential hazards!
 During their sleepwalking episode, they open a window and fall out.
 You are asleep,

 I know that is extremely unlikely to happen, but why not prepare for that anyway?
 Why not implement a lock on each window of your home?
-Not only will this stop your toddler from opening the window during the day, but it will also stop them from opening the window at night too.
+This will stop your toddler from opening the window during the day, but it will also prevent them from opening it at night.

 Also, having the ability to lock your windows will help stop the bad guys from getting in!

-This is very similar to locking your windows and carries almost as much risk to your toddler, too (it will not hurt as much if they fall through a door).
+This is similar to locking your windows and carries almost as much risk to your toddler (it will not hurt as much if they fall through a door).